DnD 5e - Barbarian Subclass Breakdown

 - SCAG: Jumping almost never matters in a game where you can gain magical flight.
 This is especially frustrating because it only applies when you're raging.

-- : This is extremely helpful for characters in your party who are heavily-dependent on attacks like rogues and warlocks.
+The text of the feature specifies that it applies to your "friends" rather than your "allies", which is a weird inconsistency.
+As far as I can tell this was an error and you don't actually need to be friends with your allies for them to benefit. : This is extremely helpful for characters in your party who are heavily-dependent on attacks like rangers and rogues.
 Rogues can get Sneak Attack for attacking enemies threatened by an ally, so Advantage isn't strictly required, but giving them Advantage makes them considerably more reliable and results in a huge increase in average damage output.
 Unfortunately it doesn't do anything directly helpful for you, but acting as a force multiplier for your party may be more impactful, especially in a large party.

 : Remember that you don't need to select the same animal which you selected for Totem Spirit.
 The PHB options are mostly for flavor, but the options introduced in the Sword Coast Adventurer's Guide are considerably better.

-- : Carrying capacity is usually ignored, and you can always buy a mule to carry your heavy stuff.
+- : Carrying capacity is usually ignored, and you can always buy a mule to carry your heavy stuff or you can play a race like the Goliath which gets the same benefit to carrying capacity.
 The advantage on Strength checks only affects objects, and breaking objects isn't a frequent activity in most campaigns.

 - : Dim light imposes Disadvantage on Perception checks, so even if you have Darkvision you're susceptible to ambushes if it's dark.
 This solves that issue, so if you're going to spend a lot of time fighting underground or at night (you know, like eagles do) this can be a significant advantage.